Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 Programmability and Automation

-Apple Notes.
-Shortcuts coverage in iOS 18 and macOS Sequoia is much improved (create note, append, search, fold).
-AppleScript on macOS is more limited than for Bear because Apple Notes' scripting dictionary covers fewer object types.
-No public x-callback API.
+Apple Notes Shortcuts coverage in iOS 18 and macOS Sequoia is much improved, covering actions such as create note, append, search, and fold.
+AppleScript on macOS is more limited than Bear's because Apple Notes' scripting dictionary covers fewer object types.
+There is no public x-callback API.

-Verdict.
 Bear is the more automation-friendly tool for power users.
-Apple Notes is improving but trails on the depth of programmable hooks.
+Apple Notes is improving but still trails on programmable depth.

 Backup, Export, and Vendor Lock-in

-Bear.
 Bear Pro export covers Markdown, HTML, PDF, DOCX, RTF, and JPG.
-The Markdown export is the canonical safe-format and round-trips into any Markdown-aware tool with high fidelity.
+Markdown is the canonical safe format and round-trips into any Markdown-aware tool with high fidelity.

-Apple Notes.
-Native export is PDF only.
-Third-party utilities (Exporter app on Mac) write Apple Notes to Markdown but require manual launch and do not run on a schedule.
+Apple Notes native export is PDF only.
+Third-party utilities such as Exporter on Mac can write Apple Notes to Markdown, but they require manual launch and do not run on a schedule.

-Atlas.
-Markdown export is built in and round-trips with most knowledge-management tools.
+Atlas has built-in Markdown export that round-trips with most knowledge-management tools.

 For users who treat lock-in risk as a first-class concern, Bear's Markdown-first storage plus its multi-format export is the strongest posture in this comparison.
 Apple Notes ranks last on this axis.